Section 5.12 Worked Example: Nested Loops

 -

-- Determine the start condition.
+- Determine start condition

-- Determine the update condition.
+- Determine update condition

-- Determine the termination condition.
+- Determine termination condition

-- Determine body that is repeated.
+- Determine body that is repeated

 -

-Trace the loop.
+Trace the loop

 You can watch this video or read through the content below it.